Jookia/klipper/README.md

 This should center the printer and confirm the X axis is working.

 **WARNING:** My settings may be broken on your printer.
 If this is the case this will make a really loud noise as the printer tries to slam the X rail itself in to the side.
-Be prepared.
+Be prepared to turn the printer off.

 You can also just mess around with the printer and type command using this: